Happy 80s Birthdays

 Other Notable Birthdays

-Tommy Lasorda (Baseball Manager)
+Tommy Lasorda (Baseball)

 September 22, 1927 - January 7, 2021

-Passed Away at Age 93 from Cardiac Arrest
+Passed Away at Age 93 From Cardiac Arrest

 Fun Fact!